Aerial LiDAR · Pacific Northwest

 Recap, Cyclone, GlobalMapper — independent verification of every point

-Cut / fill volume reports
+Cut / fill volume measurements

 PDF + spreadsheet

-Estimator review, value engineering, change-order documentation
+Supplemental input for PE-reviewed estimating, value engineering, change-order documentation

 Drainage & flow-path maps